Workshop Focuses on Leveraging Technology to Scale Early Grade Reading in Africa

 Aristarick Lyimo, Training and Curriculum Development Specialist for Reading within Reach, represented REACH at a recent workshop organized by All Children Reading: A Grand Challenge for Development.
-The workshop took place May 9-11 in Pretoria, South Africa.
-Attendees included Africa USAID Missions and representatives of Ministries of Education in Africa
+The workshop took place on May 9-11 in Pretoria, South Africa.
+Attendees included Africa USAID Missions and representatives of Ministries of Education in Africa.

 The workshop had two key purposes:

 - to explore systems-level challenges and promising technology-leveraged solutions to support early grade reading in low-resource educational environments; and